 One of the key obstacles to building greater personalization has been consumer reluctance to give insurance companies the personal data required.
 This growth means that consumers are actively participating in the data-sharing process to obtain the sort of services they desire.

 It can lead to designing more individualized products by forging a more symbiotic relationship based on data exchange.
 Now insurers can distinctly break down offered products based on risk and charge/price target audiences only for their associated segments.
 The customer will get a more personalized cover, and the insurer can price it more precisely, thereby effectively fulfilling modern-day consumer demands.

 Insurance providers know that distribution is key to success and so are carefully cultivating opportunities to bolster their networks.
 However, there will need to be a strategic and operational fit, and insurers will focus on balancing reach with cost-efficiency.
 The objective is to improve the digital abilities of broker and agent networks and blend them within the insurer’s digital environment.

 This analysis is applicable because, in commercial lines particularly, most customers communicate with an insurer through a broker rather than directly.
 The customer experience must be compatible with the insurer’s value proposition all the way through, no matter how it is accessed.
 Better digitization of the data exchange could also help make the quoting process more cost-effective for all parties involved.

-Being fastidious in sales and marketing efforts and educating customers about insurance benefits is insufficient today.
+Being fastidious in sales and marketing efforts and educating customers about insurance application development benefits is insufficient today.
 Convenience is revered as the answer to new generation customers.
 Insurers need to reinvest in technology and make insurance policies available to the new-age digital consumers through the channel of their own choice.
 By doing this, they shall manage to overcome a deep-seated norm in the insurance industry and look positively towards satisfying consumer demands and retaining customer segments